![]() |

 Section 1255.50 Endorsement

-a) An applicant who is licensed/registered under the laws of another state or territory of the United States or of a foreign country and who wishes to register as an interior designer or residential interior designer shall file an application with the Department, on forms provided by the Department, which includes:
+a) In accordance with 225 ILCS 310/10 of the Act, an applicant who is licensed/registered under the laws of another state or territory of the United States or of a foreign country and who wishes to register as an interior designer shall file an application, on forms provided by the Division, together with:

 3) Certification from the state or territory of the United States or the foreign country in which the applicant was originally licensed/registered and any location in which the applicant predominantly practices and is currently licensed/registered, stating: